kylephillips/wp-nested-pages/readme.txt

 = 3.1.3 =
 * Updates nesting interface to use an indented style.
 To revert to the previous format, visit Settings > Nested Pages and select the checkbox titled "Use the classic (non-indented) hierarchy display."
+* Fixes bug where submenus were being removed after saving a new admin menu customization and reordering the item.
 * Enhances translation capabilities by replacing hardcoded strings with proper I18n functions.

 = 3.1.2 =